realm/realm-swift/.github/ISSUE_TEMPLATE.md

 ## Version of Realm and Tooling
 <!---
-[In the CONTRIBUTING guidelines](https://git.io/vgxJO), you will find a script, which will help determining these versions.
+[In the CONTRIBUTING guidelines](https://git.io/vgxJO), you will find a script, which will help determining some of these versions.
 -->
+Realm Client version: ?

-Realm version: ?
+Realm Object Server version: ?

 Xcode version: ?